JetBrains/amper/misc/README.md

-# Try the standalone Amper version with an example project
+# Try Amper with an example project

 We have prepared a number of example projects to help you explore Amper.
 You can check them out right here on GitHub, or download a zipped version to open in your IDE.